sajal353/r3f-jolt/README.md

 - `debug` (optional): Enable debugging visualization.
 Default is `false`.
 - `mass` (optional): Mass of the character.
 Default is 1000.

-#### Returns
+### Returns

 `[api]`

 - `api`: An object containing the following properties:
   - `character`: Instance of `Jolt.CharacterVirtual` representing the character.
   - `update`: Function to update the character's movement and behavior.
-Accepts parameters for movement direction, jump, delta time, and an optional override function for custom velocity updates.
+Accepts parameters for movement direction, jump, crouch state, delta time, an optional parameter to ignore horizontal movement lock, and an optional override function for custom velocity updates.
+  - `debugMeshStanding`: Optional mesh for debugging visualization while standing.
-  - `debugMesh`: Optional mesh for debugging visualization.
+  - `debugMeshCrouching`: Optional mesh for debugging visualization while crouching.

 ## `useCompound`